strzyzewski/php-loop-cpu-benchmark/README.md

-# PHP Single Core CPU Benchmark
+# PHP Single Core CPU Benchmark (»Billion Loop Benchmark«)

 This is a oneliner script which measures the duration of a for-loop in PHP.
 It is set to **1.000.000.000** iterations by default.